creditstxt/credit-requirement/README.md

 - [ ] Compile a registry of projects using the terms.

 - [ ] Submit the text to [SPDX](https://spdx.org) for standardization as a license exception.

+## Permission

+Each contributor licenses you to do everything with the Software Credit Requirement that would otherwise infringe that contributor’s copyright in it.